borada-bit/trading_robot/README.md

 # config.json

 This file is used to config robot.
 First are api key and secret to connnect to binance testnet.
-Timeout means how much time to wait between trying to trade pairs provided in seconds.
-60 - means try to trade every 60 seconds.
-Interval is used to determine what interval is used to retrieve klines/candlestick data.
-Long term and short term properties are used to determine what period to use for calculating moving averages, they are compared when trading.
+Timeout means how much seconds to wait between trying to trade pairs.
+Interval is used to retrieve klines/candlestick data.
+Long term and short term properties are used to determine what period to use for calculating moving averages.

 ### Example JSON config file